Retention Policy

 the job that ran the retention policy carried out two tasks:

-- Backing up the webhook event data to S3.
+queries and uploading webhook event data to S3. - Running

-The problem with this approach was that any of these tasks could fail for a number of reasons
+The problem with the old approach was that both the backup and deletion queries ran in the same job, and any of these tasks could fail for a number of reasons:

-- The backup action could fail, making the retention query not run.
+- The backup action could fail because of a network issue, making the retention query not run.

-- The backup action could succeed, but the retention query would time out.
+- The backup action could succeed, but the retention query would time out leading to duplication data the next time the backup action ran.

 With the new system, the backup and delete operations run in different jobs that are triggered at different times.